Innovation in Action

 We recognize CCUS as being an integral part of the long-term solution for achieving climate policy objectives in North America and globally – we are engaged on several fronts to advance its development and demonstration.
 The commercial application of CCUS technologies could enable zero or near-zero emission natural gas generation to help us integrate more renewables into our reliable and affordable power systems, and reduce emissions from the many industrial processes that will continue to rely on natural gas.
 By converting carbon into a range of useful and valuable products, CCUS will also create new jobs and employment opportunities in multiple sectors.

-Transforming Carbon Emissions into Leading-Edge Products with C2CNT
+Transforming Carbon Emissions into Leading-Edge Carbon Nanotube Products with C2CNT

-In 2018, we acquired an equity interest in C2CNT, a company that has developed and is now applying at scale an innovative technology that captures carbon dioxide (CO2) from industrial process streams and transforms it into carbon nanotubes, a useful and high-value product (e.g. used in bullet-proof and taser-proof suits, carbon composites in jet airliners, and as a lighter-weight alternative to metals for use in industrial structural materials).
+C2CNT, led by Dr. Stuart Licht, also a professor of chemistry at George Washington University, has developed and is now applying at scale an innovative technology that captures carbon dioxide (CO2) from industrial process streams and competitively transforms it into carbon nanotubes at a significantly reduced cost compared to current industry production processes.
 This technology has the potential to be a game-changer in the treatment and management of CO2 from energy and industrial operations.

-C2CNT is among five finalists competing in the natural gas track of the NRG COSIA Carbon XPRIZE competition.
-As part of the XPRIZE competition, C2CNT will start testing their technology at demonstration scale at the Alberta Carbon Conversion Technology Centre located in Calgary at the Shepard Energy Centre (co-owned with ENMAX).
+C2CNT is currently among five finalists competing in the natural gas track of the NRG COSIA Carbon XPRIZE competition.
+As part of the XPRIZE competition, C2CNT will start testing their technology at demonstration scale at the Alberta Carbon Conversion Technology Centre located in Calgary at the Shepard Energy Centre (co-owned by Capital Power and ENMAX).

 Turning Waste into Clean Energy